There's no way this can live up to the hype, right?

 ― antexit, Thursday, 3 March 2016 17:36 (four years ago) link

 maybe there will be an option to turn off the depleting meters. a few recent games have offered that and it seems to be well-received. there are definitely games where i enjoy the tension of constant approaching death, but based off of what i've seen of No Man's Sky, i think i'd rather just explore and collect stuff and not have to worry about eating peanut butter or whatever it is

 ― Karl Malone, Thursday, 3 March 2016 17:40 (four years ago) link

 gotta click on the peanut plant until it turns into peanuts then pick up the peanuts then open the menu and hold x to craft the peanuts into peanut butter then press y to consume it

 ― adam, Thursday, 3 March 2016 17:44 (four years ago) link

 will it be creamy or chunky? only procedural generation will tell

 inbox me dude

-― I dont want my hamster to eat meat cuz it could think im food (bizarro gazzara), Thursday, 3 March 2016 17:52 (three years ago) link
+― I dont want my hamster to eat meat cuz it could think im food (bizarro gazzara), Thursday, 3 March 2016 17:52 (four years ago) link

 if the irl universe really is infinite, than there's a version of this game that features this exact mechanic